ccamel/awesome-ccamel/README.md

 - [AudiusProject/hedgehog](https://github.com/AudiusProject/hedgehog) - 🦔 Build DApps like Apps -- A Metamask alternative that empowers you to build good UX
 - [Azure/setup-kubectl](https://github.com/Azure/setup-kubectl) - GitHub Action for installing Kubectl
 - [BowlingX/geschichte](https://github.com/BowlingX/geschichte) - zustand and immer based hook to manage query parameters
+- [BuilderIO/gpt-assistant](https://github.com/BuilderIO/gpt-assistant) - An experiment to give an autonomous GPT agent access to a browser and have it accomplish tasks
 - [CosmWasm/CosmWasmJS](https://github.com/CosmWasm/CosmWasmJS) - Source of the cosmwasm npm package
 - [CosmWasm/mesh-security-ui](https://github.com/CosmWasm/mesh-security-ui) - Basic UI to try out mesh security
 - [CosmWasm/ts-codegen](https://github.com/CosmWasm/ts-codegen) - Convert your CosmWasm smart contracts into dev-friendly TypeScript classes so you can focus on shipping code.